d1anas0/student-register/README.md

 - Only the first name and last names are editable.
 Other student details are **read only**.
 - A teacher could update the first and last names of a student and **persist** it

-You are provided with the following API endpoints:
+I have the following API endpoints:
 ```
 GET http://localhost:5000/students
 GET http://localhost:5000/students/:id